Enas-Ijaabo/MapReduce/README.md

 reducerNode Output: reduced map of the keys and values.

-The running container of the mainNode, and all of the mapperNode and reducerNode replicas are connected to an overlay network, and communicate using Java sockets.
+The running container of the mainNode, and all of the mapperNode and reducerNode replicas are connected to an overlay network.
+The containers and replicas communicate using Java sockets.

 # Technologies:
 - Java 8
 - JavaFX
 - Docker
 - Docker swarm
+- Maven

+# How To Run The FrameWork